Online Submissions

 Ethics approval.
 The protocol of this observational clinical study was approved by the local ethics committee of the City Clinical Hospital No. X, Moscow Department of Healthcare (meeting minutes No. 29 of 21 October 2024).

-Consent for publication
+Informed consent for publication

 - This section is included only when it is applicable or when the article is a case report.